Adam Miller (politician)

-Adam Clay Miller is an American attorney and politician serving as a member of the Ohio House of Representatives from the 6th district.
+Adam Clay Miller (born January 27, 1965) is an American attorney and politician who served as a member of the Ohio House of Representatives from the 6th district from 2023 to 2024, previously representing the 17th district from 2017 to 2022.
 He is a Democrat.
 The district consists of portions of Columbus including Hilltop, and the Southside as well as Valleyview in Franklin County.

 Early life and education

 Miller was born in Columbus, Ohio and is the fourth-generation resident of the Hilltop neighborhood.
 He earned a Bachelor of Arts degree in English literature from Ohio State University, a Juris Doctor from the Capital University Law School, and a Master of Science in strategic studies from the United States Army War College.

 Career

 Outside of politics, Miller works as a director with Kegler, Brown, Hill + Ritter.
 In 1998, Miller ran unsuccessfully for the United States House of Representatives against Deborah Pryce.
 He lost again in 2004, this time for a seat on the Ohio State Board of Education.

 A colonel in the United States Army Reserve, Miller is a Judge Advocate General's Corps officer.
 He did a tour of Afghanistan in 2004 and another in 2020.
 Formerly, Miller served on the Grandview Heights City School Board.